From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 In words, for large $\zeta$, the entire population meets at the high-population hub where it is equally likely for someone to meet anyone else in the population, so the well-mixed equations \eqref{eq:SIR} are recovered.
 Typically we think of a well-mixed population as one where individuals travel everywhere, yet here, we see the emergent dynamics are the same if all commuters travel to one central location.
 In this limit, most interactions are second-order, so we will not see this effect using the simplified commuter interactions \eqref{eq:PR(IC)simplified} nor would this limit make sense in an Eulerian model.
 Although taking the limit $\zeta \rightarrow \infty$ seems unphysical, figure \ref{fig:PowerLaw} suggests that we don't need to make $\zeta$ too large to observe this effect.

 Little is known about epidemic models with delocalized contact distributions.
 Brockmann suggests that these cases can be modeled with fractional diffusion equations \cite{Brockmann_2010}.
-Some effort has been made to characterize the front dynamics in models with growth and fractional diffusion \cite{del-Castillo-Negrete_Carreras_Lynch_2003, Hanert_Schumacher_Deleersnijder_2011}, but no effort has been made to characterize the subtle arrival time properties we have seen here.
-While the full dynamics are captured by our commuter model, a detailed analysis of this regime (to the level that we were able to do for the localized commuter distributions) is still an open problem.
+Some effort has been made to characterize the front dynamics in models with growth and fractional diffusion \cite{del-Castillo-Negrete_Carreras_Lynch_2003, Hanert_Schumacher_Deleersnijder_2011}, but little effort has been made to characterize the subtle arrival time properties we have seen here.
+Hallatschek and Fisher studied the arrival times in a stochastic model with delocalized dispersal patterns and found accelerating fronts \cite{Hallatschek_Fisher_2014}.
+They found distinct scaling regimes for the arrival time according to the power law of the hopping rate.
+Our model is distinct from these models in that it incorporates Lagrangian movement patterns.
+A detailed analysis of delocalized commuting in an epidemic model (to the level that we were able to do for the localized commuter distributions) is still an open problem.